Legolash2o/activemq-client-dotnet/README.md

     }

 Note that because oMessageQueue is a ConcurrentQueue, occasionally (if another thread is accessing the queue at that very specific moment) TryDequeue() will return false, which means it wasn't able at that specific moment to retrieve a message.
 This is normal - simply try again as shown in the code above.

-This code was build against v1.8.0 of the Apache NMS Messaging API (http://activemq.apache.org/nms/).
-The Apache.NMS and Apache.NMS.ActiveMQ assemblies can be downloaded from http://activemq.apache.org/nms/download.html.
-The example uses ActiveMQ to connect to the service.